Updated: Jan 6

 Eventually I found myself in the same place - being introspective.
 Usually I baked cookies during this time because it combined my two favorite things - thinking and baking.
 But sometimes it obviously lasted longer than one batch of oatmeal scotchies.
 Sometimes it lasted through a whole baking season.

-So the next time you or your partner seem extra quiet, give some thought to "introspection."
-Take some time to look inside and reflect on where you've been, where you are going and what it all means.
+So, the next time you or your partner seem quiet, (which is often interpreted as upset) give some thought to "introspection."
+Take some time to look inside and reflect on where you've been, where you are going and how that plays out for you if you seize the opportunity to listen to your soul.

 "Silence isn't empty, it's full of answers." -Anon